 London Drum

-The journey from Barbican to St Paul's is in fare zone 1 and you’ll have to use the Metropolitan and Central tube lines, changing trains at Liverpool Street
+This journey is in zone 1 and you’ll have to use the Metropolitan and Central lines, changing trains at Liverpool Street

 1. From Barbican take the Metropolitan Line